zoul0813/zeal-cc/STATUS.md

 - ⚠️ README/SCOPE/USAGE updated; fuller docs still needed

-## Next Steps for Iteration

-### Critical Issues to Fix

-1. 🟡 **Stack-based variables** - Replace global labels with proper stack frames
-   - Currently all variables are global labels (x:, y:, sum:)
-   - Should use: `ld (ix+offset), a` for local variables
-   - Requires: Function prologue/epilogue with IX register

 ### Completed Features ✅

 1. ✅ **Control flow statements** - if/else, while, for loops